sabinahofmann/homebank-gtk-app/README.md

 Please checkout the project at your home directory from GitHub master branch.

 By default two exemplary account configurations are generated.
-One of them is for the germany credit bank DKB account and the other one is for the bank Ing.
+One of them is for the German credit bank DKB account and the other one is for the bank ING.

 Both accounts can be modified or deleted at any time.
 Feel free.